-Sensormatic Solutions by Johnson Controls integrated data and real-time insights help improve shopper experiences and retail outcomes
+Sensormatic Solutions by Johnson Controls Integrated Data and Real-Time Insights Help Improve Shopper Experiences and Retail Outcomes

 "We've learned from working with our retail partners that there's a need to not only know what's happening within their stores, but what shoppers are doing beyond their four walls," said Kim Melvin, head of global marketing and communications at Sensormatic Solutions.
 "That served as our call to action to find innovative ways to capture data that gives retailers a more complete picture of their shoppers' needs and preferences as well as their operations, a critical initiative for retailers looking to compete in the omnichannel era."

-Sensormatic Solutions technologies empower retailers to monitor shopper experience metrics such as abandonment rate, dwell time, and engagement data alongside information related to cross-shopping visits, travel distances, and more.
+Sensormatic Solutions technologies empower retailers to monitor shopper experience metrics such as abandonment rate, dwell time, and engagement data.
 These data streams come together to help retailers:

-Build better personas.
-Using traffic counting, computer vision, behavior analytics, and shopper demographic information alongside customer-provided feedback and sales metrics can help retailers hone their customer profiles for more precise journey mapping.
+- Build better personas.
+Using traffic counting, computer vision, behaviour analytics, and shopper insights alongside customer-provided feedback and sales metrics can help retailers develop a more precise journey mapping.

 - Make sense of competing trends.
 Having access to a broad scope of location-, region-, and sector-specific source data can help retailers make sense of the noise and understand which trends might affect them and which they can ignore.